DerouichAbdessalam/data_wranglers_wikispeedia/index.md

 <iframe src="html_plots/Outgoing_plot_line.html" width="100%" height="600" style="box-shadow: none; border: none;"></iframe>

-Therefore simply basing  the degree isn't sufficient.
+Simply basing our popularity approach on the degree isn't sufficient, simple metrics like counting degrees may not capture the nuances of the network's structure.
 This is where the PageRank algorithm enters the fray, providing us with a robust measure of an article’s stature within the game.

 <!-- pyramids plot -->